 The Austrian Private Foundation has no shareholders, only beneficiaries.
 It is treated as non-transparent for tax purposes.
 Free contributions to the private foundation are taxed at a flat rate of generally 2.5% (Eingangssteuer).
-Interest from bank deposits, interest from bonds, income from capital gains and derivates, and income from the private sale of real estate are taxed at 24% Zwischensteuer (to be reduced to 23% from 2024).
-Rental income and capital gains from the sale of real estate that are business assets are taxed at 24% (to be reduced to 23% from 2024).
+Interest from bank deposits, interest from bonds, income from capital gains and derivates, and income from the private sale of real estate are taxed at 23% Zwischensteuer.
+Rental income and capital gains from the sale of real estate that are business assets are taxed at 23%.
 Contributions to beneficiaries are taxed at 27.5% capital gains tax.
 There is a credit for the Zwischensteuer when contributions are made to beneficiaries, resulting in a total tax liability of 27.5% of the income generated and distributed to beneficiaries.